 Sooner or later, you'll come across ingredients you or your partner doesn't like.
 When this happens, try to agree on why including them might be beneficial, such as for budgeting or nutritional reasons.
 One way to compromise is to cook these foods in a way that the person who dislikes them may enjoy.
 Another option is to add small amounts of these foods to dishes they like eating.

 To get over food dislikes, offer your significant other a small amount to try.
 Or encourage them to help you with the prep – they might change their mind.
 Also, tastes evolve, so foods that you or your partner resisted when you were kids might be enjoyable now.
-Give it a chance, and you might be pleasantly surprised, like I was when I tried olives after a 20-year hiatus.
+Give it a chance, and you might be pleasantly surprised.

 So, if the hair on your neck stands on end at a mention of anchovies, blue cheese, oysters, beets, or some other most hated foods in America¹, give it a try, as your tastes may have changed.